flimflam-austin/hugo-cms-test/site/content/quick_reads/20180509-18-05-08-voices-iran-deal/index.md

       does not do what it purports to do.
 It does not prevent Iran from developing deliverable nuclear weapons.”

       National Security Advisor John Bolton, WH Press Briefing, May 8, 2018

       [click: full
       briefing](https://www.whitehouse.gov/briefings-statements/press-briefing-national-security-advisor-john-bolton-iran/)
-    citation: 'click: full briefing'
     _key: card-2-5f1aad41-b8f5-4f00-98cf-5f1635ba6be1
   - order: 2
     body: >-
-      > ‘We have reached a dead-end.
+      > "We have reached a dead-end.
 The problem is that if the Islamic Republic reforms itself, nothing would remain of it.
-And if it refuses to reform itself, it would die.’
+And if it refuses to reform itself, it would die."

       Anonymous Business Man to Financial Times columnist Najmeh Bozorgmehr who